 4- The strong durable PTFE tubes in the pre-2006 models have been replaced by reinforced Silicone hoses.
 These tubes burst due to hot water& 15 Bar pump pressure when the lines are clogged.
 Yet another quality degrade.

-6- Philips authorized one exclusive parts Fulfilment center a Robot like retarded operator without any experience with espresso machines & does not differenciate between ordinary or urgent.
+5- Philips authorized one exclusive parts Fulfilment center which does not differenciate between ordinary or urgent.
 At any given time there are 60% parts on back order for 4 to 6 weeks.
 Saeco service centers & parts re-sellers are helpless & frustrated due to non availability of parts.
 The machines cannot be repaired fast & small parts cannot be sold to owners of machines for DIY.
-We decided to end this exploitation by Philip Saeco stop the hopeless situation.
+We decided to end this situation with selection of best models..

-Philips has Deaf ears & we could not get anywhere with suggestions.
-To solve this difficulty permanently, we worked with Italian engineers, used our 25-year repairs experience to pool together the good features from all successful models, to design Gamea Revo compact fully automatic espresso cappuccino machine, designed in Italy with parts made in Italy.
-Gamea Revo has 20% fewer parts (Eliminated knobs, buttons & On-Off switch.
-Replaced multiple part valves with Solenoid valves.
+To solve this difficulty permanently, we worked with Italian engineers, used our 25-year repairs experience to pool together the good features from all successful models, & developed Gamea Revo compact fully automatic espresso cappuccino machine with 20% fewer parts.
+Eliminated knobs, buttons & On-Off switches.
+Multiple component valves have been replaced with Solenoid valves.
 To keep the cost low, the machine was assembled in China with full quality control.
 CLICK HERE to review the improvements built in Gamea Revo.
-The machine is not perfect, yet at its selling price, Gamea functions 10 times better than any Jura & Philips/Saeco machines.
+The machine is not perfect, yet at its selling price, Gamea functions many times better other famous brands.

-Gamea Revo, is available at a reasonable price at $795.00 plus shipping.
+Gamea Revo, is available at a very reasonable price.